jeffminsungkim/string-left-number-right/readme.md

 # string-left-number-right [![Build Status](https://travis-ci.org/jeffminsungkim/string-left-number-right.svg?branch=master)](https://travis-ci.org/jeffminsungkim/string-left-number-right)

-> Check if the string contains letters on the left and numbers on the right side
+> Check if a string contains letters on the left and numbers on the right side

 ## Install